BookStackApp/website/content/docs/admin/updates.md

 The below lists things you may need to be aware of when upgrading to a newer version of BookStack.

+#### Updating to v0.30.6 or higher

+**Security** - v0.30.6 addresses an issue where page content could be visible to those without permission.
+If a chapter was visible to a user, but all of it's pages were made not visible, then the details of these pages could be visible.
+Within the BookStack interface, the names of the pages and preview content could be seen.
+If the parent book was exported then this would include the content of the pages that had been restricted.
+Please see the [blog release page for more details](/blog/beta-release-v0-30-6/).

 #### Updating to v0.30.5 or higher

 **Security** - v0.30.5 fixes an potential vulnerability where a user with edit permissions could perform server-side requests using the export system.
 Additionally it was found that, if using standard email/password authentication, the system host URL could be manipulated on the forgot password form which could allow for email phishing attempts.
 Ensure you have set the `APP_URL` option in your `.env` file to help prevent this.
 Please see the [blog release page for more details](/blog/beta-release-v0-30-5/).